Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/24 Appendix F Handouts.md

 >
 > I, a lowly servant of Barovia, send honor to thee.
 We plead for thy so desperately needed assistance.
 >
-> The love of my life, [[/5.
-Mechanics/Bestiary/Npc/Ireena Kolyana (COS).md|Ireena Kolyana]], has been afflicted by an evil so deadly that even the good people of our village cannot protect her.
+> The love of my life, [[5.
+Mechanics\Bestiary\Npc\Ireena Kolyana (COS).md|Ireena Kolyana]], has been afflicted by an evil so deadly that even the good people of our village cannot protect her.
 She languishes from her wound, and I would have her saved from this menace.
 >
 > There is much wealth in this community.
 I offer all that might be had to thee and thy fellows if thou shalt but answer my desperate plea.
 >